zakcali/investingdata/README.md

 # investingdata
-download stock data with api for long term and intraday trading
+downloads stock data with api and saves csv files for long term and intraday trading

-you need to install and have running a tor proxy in your system: proxies = {
+you need to install and have running a tor proxy in your system, look at decleration: proxies = {
     "http": "socks5://localhost:9050",
     "https": "socks5://localhost:9050"